Create and share dynamic, interactive, practice-specific information.

-NASGP’s Standardised Practice Information Portal (Spip) is the information air traffic control system for busy GP surgeries.
-All those ever-changing phone numbers, email addresses, contacts, policies, guidelines, soft intelligence and service changes can now be stored and retrieved in one easy-to-find place at the moment you need it.
+NASGP’s free Standardised Practice Information Portal (Spip) allows every practice to store, share and retrieve all those ever-changing practice-specific phone numbers, email addresses, contact details, policies, guidelines, soft intelligence and service changes in one easy-to-find place at the moment you need it.

 Spip helps the practice to initially 'on-board' information - as if a new member of the team is asking questions about practice processes - and then displays this information in an easy-to-search, easy-to-update format, accessible by the whole practice team within 3 clicks.